brightec/RateTheApp-Android/README.md

 #### Changing the star drawables

 The drawables of the stars can be changed using the *rateTheAppStarSelectedDrawable* and *rateTheAppStarUnSelectedDrawable* attributes.
-You can still the drawables colour attribute as above.
+You can use either normal png drawables or you can use svg's.
+Notes: You will need to include the desired spacing in the drawable file itself; You can still use the drawables colour attribute as above.

 <img src="images/customised-drawable.png" alt="Changing the stars" width="400"/>